Dev-Tams/celo-tutorials-101-building-Dex-Aggregator-celo-coding-tutorial-from-scratch.md./README.md

 Now that the smart contract is deployed, we can interact with it using the Celo network. firstly we need to set up the celo network.

-* .2 Setting up the Celo Wallet
-To interact with the smart contract, you will need to set up a Celo wallet.
+* Setting up the Celo Wallet: To interact with the smart contract, you will need to set up a Celo wallet.
 Follow the instructions at https://docs.celo.org/celo-sdk/wallets/using-celo-wallet to set up the Celo Wallet Chrome extension.

-* .3 Interacting with the Smart Contract using Remix Remix is a popular web-based Solidity IDE that allows you to write, test, and deploy smart contracts.
+* Interacting with the Smart Contract using Remix: Remix is a popular web-based Solidity IDE that allows you to write, test, and deploy smart contracts.

 ### To interact with the EduDeFi contract using Remix, follow these steps: